 A quick anatomy lesson provides the essential understanding that good bowel, bladder, and sexual function is largely dependent on the strength and tone of their pelvic floor muscles (PFMs) and their ability to contract, relax, hold, and empty under conscious control.
 Problematic PFMs can result in uncontrolled leakage, dribbling, straining, staining, pain, urgency, frequency, and overactivity of the ‘’pooing’’ and ‘’peeing’’ functions, as well as erectile dysfunction that can greatly impact quality of life.

-Common conditions such as benign prostatic hyperplasia (BPH), or enlargement of the prostate gland, diabetes, Parkinson’s disease, overactive bladder (OAB) syndrome and obesity will often lead to men urinating poorly or too often, and much research has been done to show strengthening the PFMs is the first line of treatment to try to reduce symptoms.
+Common conditions such as benign prostatic hyperplasia (BPH), or enlargement of the prostate gland, diabetes, Parkinson’s disease, overactive bladder (OAB) syndrome and obesity will often lead to men urinating poorly or too often, and much research has been done to show strengthening the Pelvic Floor Muslces (PFMs) is the first line of treatment to try to reduce symptoms.

 Surgery or radiation for treating prostate cancer is perhaps the biggest contributor to urinary and faecal incontinence seen in the community, but it may also affect boys with cerebral palsy, autism or neurological disorders.

 All these issues can be assisted with

 simple understanding and activation of the Pelvic Floor Muscles, no matter your age or stage in life.
 So, let’s begin!